Dunkl symplectic algebra in generalized Calogero models: Conformal group structure of Calogero-Moser integrals

-The Liouville integrals of motion of the unbound Calogero (Calogero-Moser) model are given by symmetric polynomials in Dunkl operators, usually, the power sums \cite{poly92}:
+The commuting invariants of the unbounded Calogero (Calogero-Moser) model, which correspond to the classical integrals, are symmetric polynomials in Dunkl operators, typically represented as power sums \cite{poly92}:

 In fact, the valid quantities must be Hermitian and expressed via the Dunkl momentum, $\sum_i \pi _i^n=(-\imath)^n I_n$.
-Here we ignore that requirement in order to avoid imaginary unit in formulas below.
+Here, we disregard this requirement to avoid imaginary units in the formulas below.

-The adjoint action of the conformal algebra on the above integral has quite simple form in the newly defined basis.
-Indeed, the third generator is diagonal while the rising one just kills it:
+The adjoint action of the conformal algebra on the above integral has a quite simple form in the newly defined basis.
+Indeed, the third generator is diagonal while the raising one just kills it: